 What Happens When I Don’t Have Building Permits

-What Are Additional Risks of Not Pulling Permits
+What Are Additional Risks of Not Pulling Building Permits

 When Do I Need to Pull a Building Permit?

-There is no clear cut and dry answer on when you will need to pull a building permit for an improvement to your home.
-The best way to find out is to pick up the phone and call the local building department or stop in for a face to face.
-The building inspector should be able to quickly tell you if you will need a permit for your project or not.
+The best way to find out is to pick up the phone and call the local building department or stop in for face-to-face.
+The building inspector should quickly tell you if you will need a permit for your project or not.

-It is safe to assume that anything safety related will require a permit.
-You can also expect that a permit will be necessary when you are doing something that will significantly alter your home.
+It is safe to assume that anything safety-related will require a permit.
+You can also expect that a permit will be necessary when doing something that will significantly alter your home.

-You could, however, find yourself in a situation where you are not so lucky if there are code changes between the time the permit is pulled and when you are selling your home.
-So make sure when the project is completed a final inspection is done, and certificate of occupancy is issued.
+However, you could find yourself in a situation where you are not so lucky if there are code changes between the time the permit is pulled and when you are selling your home.
+Make sure when the project is completed, a final inspection is done, and a certificate of occupancy is issued.